memphisdev/documentation/docs/memphis/concepts/storage-and-redundancy.md

 ---
 description: This section describes the different storage and redundancy options
 cover: /assets/Memphis concepts (2).jpeg
-coverY: 0
+title: Storage and Redundancy
 ---

 # Storage and Redundancy

 ## Introduction

 Data redundancy in the field of streaming can be a bit misleading.
-As written on the [station](station.md) page, in message brokers, data is not preserved for an infinite time but for a defined period based on certain conditions like ingested time, size, and the number of messages within a station.
+As written on the [station](./station) page, in message brokers, data is not preserved for an infinite time but for a defined period based on certain conditions like ingested time, size, and the number of messages within a station.

 When data resides in the broker, it will be redundant and removed only when crossing the defined retention policy.